racstyle/racstyle.github.io/README.md

 # WAIT, are you still here reading this?
 Well, what are you waiting for???
 Now that you know what this site is about, [go check it out and enjoy](https://racstyle.github.io)!

 *Got any tips, tricks, or found something, like, **ick**?
 Let me know if anything can be updated or if you have any suggestions.
-Thank you, God bless and stay safe!* 😊
+Thank you, God bless, and stay safe!* 😊